 5. Watch your Mods

 Any performance-enhancing modifications to your bike must be declared and will likely increase the premium.
-In fact, it is often cheaper to insure a more powerful unmodded bike, then mod a lower-powered bike.
+In fact, it is often cheaper to insure a more powerful unmodded bike, than mod a lower-powered bike.
 Modifications that don’t enhance the performance usually don’t increase the premium, but do still need to be declared and aren’t usually insured, i.e. they’ll be replaced with standard parts if you make a claim.
 Failure to declare any mods could leave you with an invalidated policy in the event of a claim and in some serious financial trouble.

 6. Add Security & Trackers

 Fitting an alarm, immobiliser, tracker and/or using a quality security chain/ground anchor can help bring your premium down.
-However, do compare premiums with and without, if no different, don’t specify it – in the event of a claim an insurer may use the none use of a specified security item as a way to avoid paying out.
+However, do compare premiums with and without, if no different, don’t specify it – in the event of a claim, an insurer may use the none use of a specified security item as a way to avoid paying out.
 Conversely, in some areas, you may find some companies will turn you down if you don’t use some security measures.

 See if you can park your motorcycle off the street or better still in a garage.
 But do double-check the small print when it comes to garages, many insurance firms are picky.
 Often insisting they are brick built or won’t accept garages away from the registered address.